-Hala is a clinical psychologist with a special interest in LGBTIQ+, male and female Sexual disorders, Sexual Addiction, sexual abuse, trauma, Infidelity, gender dysphoria, Marital conflicts, anxiety, and depression.
+Hala is a clinical psychologist with a special interest in LGBTIQ+, male and female Sexual disorders, maladaptive sexual behavior, sexual abuse, trauma, Infidelity, gender dysphoria, Marital conflicts, anxiety, and depression.

 Upon completing her diploma in clinical psychology, Hala pursued her professional training in both individual and group therapy for patients with psychotic features and mood disorders.
 She proceeded to continue her practice in clinical psychology at Al-Rakhawy/Dar Al Mokattam Mental Health hospital for 2 years.
 In 2015, Hala started working with sexual and gender based violence projects to provide individual and group therapy for refugees.